 Abstract: In this chapter, we examine the effect of 287(g) on employment in large firms, separately for Hispanic and white workers.
 Using the data on county-level 287(g) applications and establishment-level employee data from the Equal Employment Opportunity Commission, we employ a difference-in-differences identification strategy, comparing employment outcomes of establishments in 287(g) implemented counties to those in 287(g) denied counties, before and after the implementation of 287(g).
 Overall, we find that 287(g) has significant and negative impacts on both Hispanic and white employment.
 The effects are concentrated in a few selected industries; for Hispanic workers, agriculture and mining, health care/social services, and accommodation/food services suffer the largest negative impacts, while for white workers, the adverse employment effects are mostly concentrated in wholesale and retail trade, as well as in administrative support/waste management and the health sectors.
 We also find that 287(g) differentially affects Hispanic and white workers by gender.
 For Hispanic workers, most of the effects are driven by male employment, consistent with the fact that deportation in the interior U.S. disproportionately impacts Hispanic men more than Hispanic women.
 For white workers, on the contrary, both male and female employment are negatively and statistically significantly affected by the implementation of 287(g).

-"Comparative Immigration Policies and the Role of International Students in U.S. Higher Education."
-(Job Market Paper)
+"Comparative Immigration Policies and the Effect of International Students in U.S. Higher Education."
+(Job Market Paper) [PDF]

-Abstract: International student population has been steadily growing globally in recent decades, yet there have been ongoing debates, especially in the U.S., over immigration policies regarding international students and their impact on domestic students.
-Proponents argue that international students contribute to U.S. economy and help smooth budget fluctuations in U.S. universities has declined substantially in recent years.
-In order to gauge the potential short and long-run impacts of this recent reversal in trend, it is especially important now to understand the role international students play inside U.S. higher education.
-In this paper, I examine the causal effect of international student enrollment on college completion of U.S. domestic students by leveraging an immigration policy change in the U.K. that disproportionately affects international students from former British colonies to enroll in U.S. universities.
-Using newly obtained administrative data on all international students in the U.S. between 2003 and 2015, I find that an additional international student per program leads to 0.7 more domestic students to obtain a college degree four years later by 0.7.
+Abstract: The international student population has been steadily growing globally in recent decades, yet there have been ongoing debates, especially in the U.S., over immigration policies regarding international students and their impact on domestic students.
+Proponents argue that international students contribute to U.S. economy and help smooth budget fluctuations in U.S. public universities; while opponents seek to restrict the size of and post-graduation work visas for international students claiming that they displace U.S. domestic students and workers.
+In this paper, I examine the causal effect of international student enrollment on college completion of U.S. domestic students by leveraging a restrictive immigration policy change in the U.K. that induced more international students from former British colonies to enroll in U.S. universities.
+Using newly obtained administrative data on all international students in the U.S. between 2003 and 2015, I find that an additional international student per program leads to 0.7 more domestic students to obtain a college degree four years later.
 The effect is concentrated in public four-year institutions.
-Additionally, I find positive cross-degree level effect of international students in master's degree programs on U.S. domestic students in bachelor's degree programs.
+Additionally, I find positive cross-degree-level effect of international students in master's degree programs on U.S. domestic students in bachelor's degree programs.
 The positive impact is most likely through cross-subsidization of tuition, serving as evidence of resource effects.
 The findings show that international students respond to comparative immigration policies.
 The restrictive immigration policies and anti-immigrant sentiment in the U.S. during the Trump administration could have contributed to the recent decline in international enrollment that indirectly harms domestic students and U.S. higher education.

 "About Time: How Combination and Sequence of Weather Events Shape Mexico-U.S. Migration Flows." (with Filiz Garip)